When is the Regional Mayor election?

-What checks and scrutiny are the West of England Mayor subject to?
+What checks and scrutiny are the Regional Mayor subject to?

 The 2016 Devolution Bill requires all combined authorities to set up at least one overview and scrutiny committee.

 WECA scrutiny committee is made up of members from the constituent members of the Combined Authority – Bath and North East Somerset, Bristol City and South Gloucestershire councils.
-The committee has the power to suspend decisions put forward by the West of England Mayor and combined authority cabinet.
+The committee has the power to suspend decisions put forward by the Regional Mayor and combined authority cabinet.